Kingdom (British TV series): "The Kingdom effect"

-Filming of the series in Swaffham and surrounding areas has given a boost to the local economy, dubbed "the Kingdom effect" by producer Georgina Lowe.
-Businesses have capitalised on the popularity of the series by offering guided tours of featured locations, as well as tourist merchandise such as "Kingdom rock" and postcards.
+Filming of the series in Swaffham and surrounding areas gave a boost to the local economy, dubbed "the Kingdom effect" by producer Georgina Lowe.
+Businesses capitalised on the popularity of the series by offering guided tours of featured locations, as well as tourist merchandise such as "Kingdom rock" and postcards.
 Lowe gave a lecture to Swaffham's Iceni Partnership in 2007, in which she explained that the production team used local businesses "for everything from equipment and scaffold rental to buying props, costumes, food and drink".
 By the end of the filming of the second series, Parallel Productions had invested approximately £2.5 million into the local economy.